settings icon

 As we choose not to worry but pray instead, God’s peace shields our hearts and minds.
 The peace of God surpasses all understanding because it is not contingent upon external circumstances.
 Even in the storm, we can know God’s peace, and it sets a guard over our hearts and minds.
 We must make a conscious choice to trust the Lord and “let the peace of God rule in [our] hearts” (Colossians 3:15).

 Prayer is connected to God’s peace in that it is a way to focus our hearts and minds on the promises of God.
-Scripture abounds promises about God’s love (Romans 8:31–39), protection (Psalm 91:4), wisdom (James 1:5), and guidance (Psalm 119:105).
+Scripture abounds with promises about God’s love (Romans 8:31–39), protection (Psalm 91:4), wisdom (James 1:5), and guidance (Psalm 119:105).
 Embracing these promises helps to guard our hearts and minds in Christ Jesus.

 As we pray, we should meditate on God’s promises and “receive with meekness the implanted word, which is able to save [our] souls” (James 1:21, ESV).
 In doing so, we can face any challenge with boldness, knowing that the peace of God is actively guarding our hearts: “The Lord is on my side; I will not fear.
 What can man do to me?”
 (Psalm 118:6, ESV).